JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-update-ui.md

    Here the `Column` composable shows each of the `Text` items, adding padding around them and space between them.

-5. Follow Android Studio's suggestions to import the missing dependencies.
+5. Follow IntelliJ IDEA's suggestions to import the missing dependencies.
 6. Now you can run the Android app to see how it displays the list of strings:

    ![Updated UI of Android multiplatform app](first-multiplatform-project-on-android-2.png){width=300}

-## Work with the iOS module in Xcode
+## Work with the iOS module

-`iosApp` is an Xcode project that builds into an iOS application.
+The `iosApp` directory builds into an iOS application.
 It depends on and uses the `shared` module as an iOS framework.
 The UI of the app is written in Swift.

 Implement the same changes as in the Android app:

-1. Find the `iosApp` folder at the root of your project in the **Project** tool window.
+1. In IntelliJ IDEA, find the `iosApp` folder at the root of your project in the **Project** tool window.
-2. Inside `iosApp`, right-click the `iosApp.xcodeproj` folder and select **Open In** | **Xcode**.
-3. Open the `ContentView.swift` file, select the `greet()` function and use the <shortcut>⌃ ⌘ J</shortcut> shortcut, or right-click the function name and select **Jump to Definition**.
+2. Open the `ContentView.swift` file, select the `greet()` function right click and select the **Go To** | **Definition** menu item.

     You'll see the Objective-C declarations for the Kotlin functions defined in the `shared` module.
 Kotlin types are represented as Objective-C types when used from Objective-C/Swift.
 Here the `greet()` function returns `List<String>` in Kotlin and is seen from Swift as returning `NSArray<NSString>`.
 For more on type mappings, see [Interoperability with Swift/Objective-C](https://kotlinlang.org/docs/native-objc-interop.html).

-4. Update the SwiftUI code to display a list of items in the same way as in the Android app:
+3. Update the SwiftUI code to display a list of items in the same way as in the Android app:

     ```Swift
     struct ContentView: View {